2023 Dates: July 24-28

 Our program focuses on experiential learning, with emphasis on developing interest and skills in environmental sciences, respect for each other and nature, and building self confidence.
 We examine what lives and grows on the Eno, how the land and climate affect what lives here, and do authentic research into what is around us.
 Our week includes a canoe trip on the lower Eno to the junction with the Flat river and an optional overnight campout and exploration of nocturnal zoology.

 Daily Schedule: Monday, Tuesday, Thursday, Friday 9AM to 5 PM.
 Wednesday 9AM to midnight with option of camping overnight.
 Bus transportation to and from Hillsborough provided, with pickup at 8:30AM and return at 5:20PM.

 Field Station is outdoors, hiking trails, wading creeks, exploring forest, paddling rivers.
 The Confluence Natural Area has a large pavilion, restrooms, parking, and trails.

-Here is what we expect in 2022: hummingbird banding, botany surveying with iNaturalist, aquatic snails, frogs of the night, bat capture and survey, climate field study, aquatic macro-invertebrates, air quality examination, exotic invasive plant eradication, fish survey, reptile and amphibian capture and inventory, mussel survey, tree ring coring, geological mapping, nature journaling, chemical water quality analysis, insect survey.
+Here is what we expect in 2023: hummingbird banding, botany surveying with iNaturalist, aquatic snails, frogs of the night, bat capture and survey, climate field study, aquatic macro-invertebrates, air quality examination, fish survey, reptile and amphibian capture and inventory, tree ring coring, geological mapping, nature journaling, chemical water quality analysis, insect survey, and astronomy.
 (Note that not all students will get to do all the activities which is why they need to come back multiple years).

 Field Station costs $225 for the week with an additional $20 application fee.
 Daily lunch, Wednesday supper, breakfast on Thursday, and snacks are included.